christopherkullenberg/medborgarforskning.se/README.md

 #

 # medborgarforskning.se
 Welcome to the [medborgarforskning.se](https://medborgarforskning.se) Documentation!
+This is the domain to use anywhere the documentation mentions domain.

 Medborgarforskning.se is a portal for connecting citizen science researchers and publics in Sweden and elsewhere.